mila-iqia/blocks/docs/tutorial.rst

 MNIST defines two data sources: ``'features'`` and ``'targets'``.

 For the sake of this tutorial, we will go through building an MLP the long way.
-For a much quicker way, skip right to the end of this section.
+For a much quicker way, skip right to the end of the next section.
 We begin with applying the linear transformations and activations.

 >>> from blocks.bricks import Linear, Rectifier, Softmax
 >>> input_to_hidden = Linear(name='input_to_hidden', input_dim=784, output_dim=100)